How to Get Your Tennessee

 • Monthly start dates

-Tennessee has three primary types of teacher licenses, as outlined below:
+Tennessee has two primary types of teacher licenses along with a temporary permit:

 Temporary Teaching Permit

-The Temporary Teaching Permit is a one-year, renewable license issued to individuals who do not yet meet all licensure requirements but are needed to fill teaching positions in high-demand subject areas.
+The Temporary Teaching Permit is a one-year permit issued to individuals who do not yet meet all licensure requirements but are needed to fill teaching positions in high-demand subject areas.
+A Temporary Permit may be reactivated up to two times.

 Requirements: